 Paris: 12 Boulevard Montmartre (1831-34) 15 Boulevard Montmartre (1836, 1841-1842, 1844, 1845) 19 Boulevard Montmartre (1849, 1853-54, 1863, 1870, 1872-1873) 7 rue de Lancry (1840s) 10 rue d'Enghien (1840s) 12 rue d'Enghien (1850) 9 rue Chaptal, Paris (main premises in 1860s) 24 Boulevard des Capucines (1893) New York: 289 Broadway (or Broadway, up Stairs) (1850, 1852) London: 116-117 New Bond Street (1870s-90s) 25 Bedford Street (before 1882) 23 Bedford Street (1882) Berlin, London, Paris and The Hague (Boussod, Valadon & Cie) 9 Rue Chaptal, Paris

-International print publishing and art dealing firm trading under a number of different names at different addresses, see below.
+International print publishing firm which expanded into dealing in and exhibiting contemporary art.
+Established in France, but soon expanded with branches under various managers in other centres.
+It traded under a number of different names at different addresses, see below.
 For prints published by the firm, the name and address that appear on the print are entered in Inscription field of the catalogue entry.
 Additional biographical database entries are used for the firm at different stages of its history.

 1827 founded by Adolphe Goupil (1806-1893), in partnership with John Arrowsmith (q.v.)